If you enjoy fatty and flavorful cuts of beef, you will love picanha steak - the cut that is super popular in Brazil, and with good reason.

 Here's an overview of the steps for making this recipe.
 The detailed instructions are listed in the recipe card below.

-Your first step is to season the steaks generously with kosher salt and freshly ground black pepper.
+Generously season the steaks with kosher salt and black pepper.
 Season the fatty edges, too.
+Thankfully, unlike a New York strip, butchers leave this glorious fat cap alone and don't over-trim it.

 Remove the steaks to a plate and top them with butter.
 Let them rest for five minutes before serving.